laure0406/Naval-battle-game/README.md

 Small projet in python done in 2021 during my first year at the EPF.

 # To run:
-- go to main_final.py and run the file.
+- Go to main_final.py and run the file.